Sharongate

 "Sharongate" is the term used for a storyline in the BBC soap opera EastEnders, which reached its climax on 24 October 1994, attracting 25.3 million viewers.
 The plot was written by EastEnders scriptwriter Tony Jordan.
-In the storyline, Sharon Mitchell (Letitia Dean) confessed on tape that she had had sex with her husband's brother, Phil (Steve McFadden).
+In the storyline, Sharon Mitchell (Letitia Dean) confessed on tape that she had had sex with her brother-in-law, Phil (Steve McFadden).
 The truth comes out in the middle of The Queen Victoria pub.
-Sharon's husband Grant (Ross Kemp) attacked his brother and Phil was lucky to survive.
+Sharon's husband Grant (Ross Kemp) attacked Phil and he was lucky to survive.

+A similar storyline, dubbed “Sheanu”, started in 2018 when Sharon, now married to Phil, began an affair with Keanu Taylor (Danny Walters).
+Sharon later becomes pregnant and, following a DNA test, discovers Keanu is the father.
+The climax of the story aired on 25 December 2019 when Phil discovers the truth, attracting 7.21 million viewers.
+Her and Phil then divorce.
+However, in 2023, Sharon, now engaged to Keanu, discovers that her son, Albie Watts (Arthur Gentleman), is in fact Phil’s son, not Keanu’s.
+She discovers this after Albie is kidnapped, unaware that it was Keanu behind it.
+On Christmas Day 2023, Keanu’s sister Bernadette Taylor (Clair Norris) revealed to Sharon the truth about the kidnapping, before Sharon then revealed Albie’s true paternity, bringing a final conclusion to the storyline.
+Later in the episode, Keanu is killed off as part of The Six storyline.
+This episode attracted 5.45 million viewers.